Bacteria and viruses can infect the middle ear.

 Infection of the bone surrounding the ear (mastoiditis Mastoiditis Mastoiditis is a bacterial infection in the mastoid process, which is the prominent bone behind the ear.
 Mastoiditis usually occurs when untreated or inadequately treated acute otitis media... read more ) causes pain.

 Infection of the inner ear (labyrinthitis Purulent Labyrinthitis Purulent (suppurative) labyrinthitis is a bacterial infection of the inner ear that often causes deafness and loss of balance.
 The labyrinth is the bony cavity that contains the inner ear.
-The... read more ) causes dizziness Dizziness and Vertigo Dizziness is an inexact term people often use to describe various related sensations, including Faintness (feeling about to pass out) Light-headedness Dysequilibrium (feeling off balance or... read more and deafness Hearing Impairment in Children Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more .
+The... read more ) causes dizziness Dizziness and Vertigo Dizziness is an inexact term people often use to describe various related sensations, including Faintness (feeling about to pass out) Light-headedness Dysequilibrium (feeling off balance or... read more and deafness Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the... read more .